DJSchaffner/SPTests/README.md

 # SPTests
-Collection of Tests for SP WS17 (FH-Wedel)
+Collection of tests for SP WS17 (FH-Wedel)

-This is a collection of Tests for the excercises in SP at FH-Wedel (WS17) Feel free to add your own Tests but please follow the given scheme.
+This is a collection of tests for the excercises in SP at FH-Wedel (WS17).
+Feel free to add your own tests but please follow the given scheme.

 -> UebXX/c_XX/\<Testfiles\>